How To Adopt A Child?

 13. Age criteria do not apply to relative adoptions or step-parent adoptions.

-14. Couples with three or more children are generally not considered for adoption, except in cases involving special needs children, hard-to-place children, relative adoptions, or step-parent adoptions.
+14. Adoption agencies generally do not consider couples with three or more children for adoption, except in cases involving special needs children, hard-to-place children, relative adoptions, or step-parent adoptions.

 How Can You Adopt A Child?